AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why does Superman get invited to dinners?
+What does the mermaid wear to math class?

-Because he is a Supperhero.
+Algae-bra.
 <!-- JOKE-END -->